 Skin Cancer is the most prevalent of all types of cancers.
 More than one million cases of skin cancer are diagnosed in the United States every year.

-Fair-skinned individuals who sunburn easily are at a particularly high risk for developing skin cancer.
-Other important risk factors include use of tanning devices, family history, repeated medical and industrial x-ray exposure, immunosuppression, scarring from diseases or burns, and occupational exposure to compounds such as coal, tar, and arsenic.
+Fair-skinned individuals who sunburn easily are at a particularly high risk of developing skin cancer.
+Other important risk factors include the use of tanning devices, family history, repeated medical and industrial x-ray exposure, immunosuppression, scarring from diseases or burns, and occupational exposure to compounds such as coal, tar, and arsenic.

 Actinic Keratoses (AK)

 AKs (or solar keratoses) are considered the earliest stage in the development of skin cancers.
 They are small, scaly spots most commonly found on the face, ears, neck, forearm, the scalp of men, and backs of the hands in fair-skinned individuals who have had significant sun exposure.
 AKs can be treated by cryosurgery (freezing using liquid nitrogen), topical chemotherapy (applying a cream or lotion), chemical peeling, dermabrasion, laser surgery, electrodesiccation and curettage (ED&C- alternately scraping and burning the lesion), photodynamic therapy, or other dermatologic surgical procedures.

 Some AKs may progress to advanced stages that require more extensive treatment.
 Proper use of sunscreens can help prevent AKs even after extensive sun damage has already occurred.